adriayc/mern_fullstack_course-js/README.md

 ## Node.js
 [Node.js](https://nodejs.org/) is a JavaScript runtime built on Chrome's V8 JavaScript engine, allowing developers to tun JavaScript code on the server side.

+## Express.js
+[Express.js](https://expressjs.com/) is a popular web application framework for Node.js.
+It simplifies the process of biulding web servers and APIs by providing a thin layer of essential tools feactures that make sever-side development more manageable.